How to Pass Your ADI Part 3 Test

 Part 3 of your ADI exam is the instructional ability test.

 The test will last for 1 hour and will be split into two 30 minute phases.
-The senior examiner (SE) will play the role of the pupil and will decide which Pre Set Test (PST) you will take.
+The senior examiner (SE) will play the role of the pupil.
 The SE will also decide the route you will use for the training, to ensure he/she can examine you on all required aspects.

 For the first phase you will be delivering a lesson to a pupil who is a beginner or at the part-trained stage.
 During the second phase you will be delivering a lesson to a different pupil (played by the SE) who is at either the trained stage or is a full license holder.